Skip to main content

 Use your endpoint ID in node JSON: In nodes_json, endpoint references live inside each node object under:

-• functions[].function.endpoint_id for HTTP tools
+• functions[].endpoint_id for HTTP tools

 {